-Ensuring you offer the correct product mix at the right time, right place, at the right price and to the right customers is vital to surviving in a competitive retail environment.
-By selecting a carefully planned and data-driven product mix for each of your clusters by employing dynamic clustering, you can ensure that you satisfy customer needs, increase sales and build a great reputation.
+Ensuring you offer the correct product mix at the right time, right place, at the right price, and to the right customers is vital to surviving in a competitive retail environment.
+By selecting a carefully planned and data-driven product mix for each of your clusters by employing dynamic clustering, you can ensure that you satisfy customer needs, increase sales, and build a great reputation.

 What is a product mix?

-A product mix is the assortment or variety of products offered by a retailer and can be described in terms of breadth, length, depth and consistency.
+A product mix is the assortment or variety of products offered by a retailer and can be described in terms of breadth, length, depth, and consistency.

 Breadth or width refers to the number of different product lines or categories a retailer offers customers.
 For example, a large format retailer such as a department store or a hypermarket would have a broad product mix as they may offer many categories ranging from electronics to groceries.
-Meanwhile, a speciality or convenience store will have a narrow product mix, focusing predominantly on stocking fewer categories.
+Meanwhile, a specialty or convenience store will have a narrow product mix, focusing predominantly on stocking fewer categories.

 Secondly, the length of a product mix is determined by the number of products the retailer has within the categories they offer.
 A retailer such as Clicks or Dis-Chem will offer many different sub-categories or brands in the Hair Care category, for example, as they follow a Destination role.